ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 Questions are almost entirely from the following:
  - Planarity Algorithm for Hamiltonian graphs, in particular proving $$K_{3,3}$$ and $$K_5$$ aren't planar
  - Kuratowski's Theorem characterising planar graphs: stating it, and using and proving the "easy" direction, i.e., that if a $$G$$ has a subgraph $$H$$ that's a subdivision of $$K_{3,3}$$ or $$K_5$$ then $$G$$ isn't planar.
- - Other surfaces: Drawing graphs on the Mobius band and on the torus (in some previous years there have been questions involving the real projective plane $$\mathbb{RP}^2$$ or the Klein bottle; we did *not* cover that this year and it won't be required
+ - Other surfaces: Drawing graphs on the Mobius band and on the torus.
+Note: in some previous years there have been questions involving the real projective plane $$\mathbb{RP}^2$$ or the Klein bottle; we did *not* cover that this year and it won't be required
  - Euler's Theorem $$v-e+f=2$$ for planar graphs: proving it and using applications of it.
 We did a slightly different proof of Euler's theorem this year than in previous years.
 Asking you to prove it is still fair game, but the solutions given in any practice exams may look unfamiliar.